Not sure where to start?

 A band too wide could overpower the stone thus making it appear much smaller, whilst a band too thin may not be enough to support a large stone/high setting causing it to roll forward.

-Again if you have a more active lifestyle or work with your hands, a slightly thicker band would be a more durable option.
+One more thing to consider if perhaps you have a more active lifestyle or work with your hands, a slightly thicker band would be a more durable option.

-There are various styles that you could choose when designing your ring that will add to the overall aesthetic that you are looking to achieve, something best explored when discussing your commission ideas.
+There are various styles that you could choose when designing your ring that will add to the overall aesthetic that you are looking to achieve, something best explored when discussing your commission ideas - we can show you a full range of styles to get you started.

 From high polished to textured, engraved or satin finished, this really is down to personal preference.

 If you work with your hands a lot and have chosen a metal that can be prone to light scratching such as Platinum or Palladium, you may wish to have a textured, satin, brushed, or sandblasted finish.

 When discussing your commission, we can show you a number of samples to give you an idea of how each of these could look.

 Please get in touch to discuss your bespoke ideas: